 In this paper, we propose a local event detection scheme by analyzing relevant documents to solve the problems of the existing schemes such as Geo-tag and text mining based schemes.
 We embed geographical information to the detected events by using text mining techniques and the geographical dictionary if they do not have Geo-tags.
 In order to complement sparse geographical data, we exploit relevant documents that have Geo-tags or geographical words.
 A relevant document means a comment or a thread in SNSs.
 In Twitter, the message known as ‘tweet’ is originally restricted to 140 characters.
 Sometimes, users need more than one tweet to express opinions or thinking more and more.
 In order to overcome the restriction of the tweet, Twitter provides a function, called a thread that is a series of connected tweets from one person.
 It can be updated and extended consistently.
 Relevant documents can provide geographical information that does not appear in the previous postings.

 Fig. 1 shows an overall architecture of the proposed local event detection scheme.
 The proposed scheme consists of four modules such as data collection, graph modeling, relevant analysis, and local event detection.
 The data collection module collects and stores SNS data.
 It removes stop-words and extracts nouns from the collected data.
-After that, the graph modeling module constructs keyword graphs through the pre-processed data and the pre-constructed geographical dictionary in the data collection module.
+After the data collection, we perform the local event detection algorithm in sequence through three phases such as graph modeling, relevant analysis, and local event detection.
+The first phase, the graph modeling module constructs keyword graphs through the pre-processed data and the pre-constructed geographical dictionary in the data collection module.
 The vertex in the keyword graph represents an extracted keyword and the edge in the keyword graph represents co-occurrence information.
 We use Geo-tags as much as possible.
 If users do not provide Geo-tags, we extract regional keywords through text mining algorithms and the geographical dictionary.
 After that, the graph modeling module assigns keyword type (keyword, regional keyword) to each vertex of the keyword graph.
 The graph modeling module allocates weights to vertices and edges to calculate vertex scores by using constructed keyword graphs.
-Finally, key node selection is performed by utilizing calculated vertex scores.
-The relevant analysis module updates the keyword graph by analyzing related documents such as comments and threads that occur within a particular time window that we set 1 hour.
-The related documents are continuously collected from the data collection module.
-The data collection module also removes stop words from collected related documents.
-The relevant analysis module extracts geographical information pre-processed relevant documents.
+Finally, the key node selection is performed by utilizing calculated vertex scores.
+The second phase, the relevant analysis module updates the keyword graph by analyzing relevant documents such as comments and threads that occur within a particular time window that we set 1 hour.
+The relevant documents are continuously collected from the data collection module.
+The data collection module also removes stop words from the collected relevant documents.
+The relevant analysis module extracts geographical information from pre-processed relevant documents.
 And then, it changes the keyword graph constructed from the graph modeling module by using extracted geographical information.
-Lastly, the local event detection module detects local events through the clustering algorithm and the measurement of network modularity on an hourly basis.
+The third phase, the local event detection module detects local events through the clustering algorithm and the measurement of network modularity on an hourly basis.
 The proposed scheme is targeted only at 'Korean' documents.
 However, it is an idea that can be applied to any language by properly tuning geographical dictionary and lexical analyzer to suit each language.
 Buzzword is a relatively common word compared to other words, so it is excluded because it causes noise in event detection.
 In addition, both emoticons and Hashtag can be analyzed, but only content of tweet was analyzed in the current paper.